mfrmr includes a bounded implementation of the

 #> Area Status

-component already runs, because the scope statement reflects the
+computation is already available, because the scope statement includes

 Source-grounded recovery interpretation